guenthereder/dhv_crawler/README.md

 # dhv_crawler

-simplify periodically checking for an item on the dhv marketplace
+check for an item in the [DHV Marketplace](https://www.dhv.de/db3/gebrauchtmarkt/anzeigen/) and get an email with the found items.

 ## usage